Prajjwal2404/NeuralEngine/README.md

 ### Model API
 - `ne.Model(input_size, optimizer, loss, metrics)`: Create a model specifying input size, optimizer, loss function, and metrics.
 - Add layers by calling the model instance: `model(layer1, layer2, ...)` or using `model.build(layer1, layer2, ...)`.
-- `model.train(x, y, epochs=10, batch_size=64, random_seed=None)`: Train the model on data, with support for batching, shuffling, and metric/loss reporting per epoch.
+- `model.train(x, y, epochs=10, batch_size=64, seed=None, ckpt_interval=None)`: Train the model on data, with support for batching, shuffling, and metric/loss reporting and checkpointing per epoch.
-- `model.eval(x, y)`: Evaluate the model on data, prints loss and metrics, and returns output tensor.
+- `model.eval(x, y)`: Evaluate the model on data, disables gradient tracking using `with ne.NoGrad():`, prints loss and metrics, and returns output tensor.
 Also prints confusion matrix if enabled in metrics.
 - Layers are set to training or evaluation mode automatically during `train` and `eval`.
+- `model.save(filename, weights_only=False)`: Save the model architecture or model parameters to a file.
+- `model.load_params(filepath)`: Load model parameters from a saved file.
+- `ne.Model.load_model(filepath)`: Load a model from a saved file.

 ### Utilities
 - Tensor creation: `tensor(data, requires_grad=False)`, `zeros(shape)`, `ones(shape)`, `rand(shape)`, `randn(shape, xavier=False)`, `randint(low, high, shape)` and their `_like` variants for matching shapes.